February 8, 2020 | From Uncommon Ground

 It’s the state governments and medical institutions who are going to be presented with this bill.
 “But Twitter said it was hate speech to say you can’t change sex, and the Chamber of Commerce said that not sterilizing kids is bad for business,” isn’t going to cut it in court, not when the mainstream media finally stops being scared to report on the scale of child medical experimentation that’s going on in the nation’s dozens of pediatric gender clinics.
 The American Academy of Pediatrics’ 2016 guidelines, which were written by a young gender activist named Gabe Murchison, who is not a doctor, aren’t going to look like a very good defense, either.

 The facts are out there.
 The drug regimens and surgical procedures now being given to and performed on children to prevent and foreclose puberty, or to remove or stunt the development of healthy body parts, have had their risks publicly aired.
 The responsible parties have been very directly told what’s going on.
 There’s no plausible deniability.

 When future courts ask state governments and medical institutions why they were willing to sterilize so many children who were known to be psychologically troubled, they’re going to have to hope they have a better answer than that they were afraid people would say mean things about them on social media.
 When the medical associations and doctors are asked why they learned nothing from the sterilization abuses of the past, what will they say for themselves?

-(Used with permission from Uncommon Ground.
+(Excerpt from Uncommon Ground.
 Article by Natasha Chart.)